billvaglienti/ProtoGen/README.md

 - `hidden` : is used to specify that this particular enumeration will *not* appear in the generated documentation markdown.
 NOTE: This enumeration will still appear in the generated code.

 - `lookup` : is used to specify that this enumeration allows lookup of label text based on enum values.
-If enabled, the label for a particular enum value can be returned as a string.
+If enabled, the label for a particular enum value can be returned as a string.f

 ###Enum : Value subtag attributes: